1oly/46600_aeroacoustics/README.md

 # Aeroacoustics 46600
 Introduction to julia for the course [Aeroacoustics](https://kurser.dtu.dk/course/46600) at the Technical University of Denmark.

-This tutorial will guide with through installing julia and getting familiar with the AeroAcoustics.jl package.
+This tutorial will guide you through installing julia and getting familiar with the AeroAcoustics.jl package.

 ## Installation
 [1.
 Install julia on your platform](https://julialang.org/downloads/)